 St. Thomas annually fields competitive tennis teams with high-quality individuals.
-Terry Peck is beginning his 26th season at St. Thomas and 24th as women’s head coach.
-Peck coached his 800th college match in 2015 and his teams have won nearly 75% of their matches with a 631-234 record.
-His Tommies are consistent top-four conference finishers.
+Terry Peck is beginning his 28th season at St. Thomas and 26th as women’s head coach.
+Peck coached his 900th college match in May 2017 and his teams have won nearly 75% of their matches with a 675-245 record.
+That includes 26 years as UST men's head coach before he stepped away in June 2017.

 St. Thomas has made the MIAC playoffs every year since 2007 and made the playoff finals match three times (2008, 2013, 2015).
 The women won the MIAC playoff title for the first time ever in 2015 shared the regular-season title in 2016 after tying for first place.
 The Tommies also have several top-two conference regular-season finishes in the last 14 seasons.